May 10, 2022

 Incrementalism underscores the solution: While there is political hay to be made in talking about cannabis reform, there is vanishingly little being effectively done to pass cannabis reform.
 And that, unfortunately for many cannabis advocates, is not likely to change soon, especially with national focus being divided by the Russian invasion of Ukraine, tumult over the Supreme Court’s handling of abortion rights, and the midterm elections in six months.

 Optimism is found in a broader perspective, notes Amanda Reiman, New Frontier Data’s Vice President of Public Policy Research.
 “Cannabis legalization used to center around ‘if’ and not ‘how’.
-If was easy to answer – ‘yes’ or ‘no’ – politicians usually came down on the side of ‘no’, save for a few progressive champions.
-However, now that the question has shifted to how there are many varied interests wanting to benefit from whichever regulatory structure is adopted, this makes the discussion of ‘how’ inherently more complicated than the simple of question of whether people should go to jail for cannabis.”
+‘If’ was easy to answer – ‘yes’ or ‘no’ – politicians usually came down on the side of ‘no’, save for a few progressive champions.
+However, now that the question has shifted to ‘how’ there are many varied interests wanting to benefit from whichever regulatory structure is adopted, this makes the discussion of ‘how’ inherently more complicated than the simple of question of whether people should go to jail for cannabis.”

 Reiman suggests that “maybe we’ll see banking reform prior to 2025 and we will see other states come on board with medical and adult-use programs.
 So, the lack of federal law isn’t stopping progress, but it may make the future road to compliance more difficult for state-licensed companies and state-level programs the longer they continue to operate without the overlay of eventual federal requirements.”

-House Bills Likely to Stall in Senate
+House Bills Likely to Stall in Senate Momentum for Federal Legalization of Cannabis Shifts Toward Incrementalism

 Last month, the U.S. House of Representatives passed the Marijuana Opportunity Reinvestment and Expungement (MORE) Act by a narrow 220-204 margin, mainly along partisan lines.
 The bill aims to decriminalize cannabis, throw out some old marijuana-related convictions, and allow states to decide for themselves whether to legalize and regulate cannabis for sales and tax revenues.
 Nevertheless, there is virtually no chance of its becoming law anytime soon.
 The last time that the House voted to decriminalize cannabis was in 2020, when the Senate refused to consider the bill; such is its probable fate again now.